AlexArcPy/python-for-gis-progression-path/README.md

 - perform graph theory operations on linear datasets using `networkx` (eg. point-to-point routing)
 - plot geodata with `Matplotlib` (both vector and raster)
 - use `numpy` and `pandas` for manipulating spatial dataset attribute table
-- use `requests` and/or `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through ArcGIS REST API
+- use `requests` and/or `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through the ArcGIS REST API
 - call FME workbenches from Python
 - access readers and writers in FME with `fmeobjects`

 ### Python
 At this point, you should be familiar with:
-- building desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window)
+- building desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile's features in an application window)
-- contributing to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality
+- contributing to open-source projects such as `arcrest` or `geopandas` reporting bugs or pulling in new functionality
-- creating new conda environments and installing various packages into specific environments
+- creating new `conda` environments and installing various packages into specific environments
 - refactoring wrapping the code into functions, modules, and packages
 - OOP basics and creating own classes

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
-Implementing these tasks in Python code would be a good sign that you have mastered the advanced concepts of Python for ArcGIS.
+Implementing these tasks in Python code would be a good sign that you have mastered the advanced concepts of Python for GIS.
 - hide/show map grid of data frame in a map layout before exporting the map in a map document using `arcpy` package and ArcObjects
 - update label's text of a scale bar in a map layout using pure ArcObjects
 - generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile using `networkx`
 - find out the fastest spatial join - ArcGIS Spatial Join GP tool, `rtree` in PostGIS, SQL Server `STContains`, or `shapely` Python package
-- create a new csv file from an existing one by filtering certain rows using `pandas`
+- create a new .csv file from an existing one by filtering certain rows using `pandas`